SynthmindsLLC/SynthBrain/00 - ⚙ Work/Clients/Stuart Miller/Image Prompts Pedro & The Burro.md

 Here are one-line instructions in the format you specified for each of the artists mentioned:

 José María Velasco:
+A lush, vibrant field filled with wildflowers in shades of red, yellow, purple and white.
+In the foreground, Pedro, a happy young boy, is playing and running joyfully alongside an adorable burro.
+In another part of the scene, Pedro is gently brushing the burro's fur, making it shine under the warm sunlight.
+There is a large tree in the background, casting a shady spot perfect for Pedro and the burro to take an afternoon nap together, with Pedro's head resting contentedly on the burro's soft back.

 [Naturalistic with warm glowing palette] [José María Velasco] [4:3 aspect ratio] [Mexican village, landscapes, luminous lighting]

 Diego Rivera (early works):